wbsouza/zetasql-formatter/docs/resolved_ast.md

   const <a href="#ResolvedExpr">ResolvedExpr</a>* expr() const;

 <font color="brown">  // List of &#39;get&#39; fields to evaluate in order (0 or more struct get
-  // fields followed by 0 or more proto get fields) starting from expr.
+  // fields followed by 0 or more proto or json get fields) starting
-  // Each get is evaluated N times where N is the number of array
+  // from expr.
+Each get is evaluated N times where N is the number of
-  // elements from the previous get (or expr for the first expression)
+  // array elements from the previous get (or expr for the first
+  // expression) generated.
-  // generated.</font>
+  //
+  // The &#39;get&#39; fields may either be a ResolvedGet*Field or an array
+  // offset function around a ResolvedGet*Field.</font>
   const std::vector&lt;std::unique_ptr&lt;const <a href="#ResolvedExpr">ResolvedExpr</a>&gt;&gt;&amp; get_field_list() const;
   int get_field_list_size() const;
   const <a href="#ResolvedExpr">ResolvedExpr</a>* get_field_list(int i) const;
 };
 </code></pre></p>

-### ResolvedFlattenedArg{ #ResolvedFlattenedArg }
+### ResolvedFlattenedArg
+<a id="ResolvedFlattenedArg"></a>

 <p><pre><code class="lang-c++">
 <font color="brown">// Argument for a child of ResolvedFlatten.
 This is a placeholder to indicate